-A faulty motherboard can also be a cause of this issue and you cannot do anything in this case, other than replacing the motherboard itself.
-To check whether the culprit is the motherboard, you can try running your graphics card in another PC (friend’s PC or other), and if the card runs at full PCIe x16 speed in that system, then the issue is with the motherboard only, given that you have already tried all the above mentioned solutions.
-If the motherboard is under warranty, then you can ask for a replacement from seller.
+A faulty motherboard can also be a cause of this issue and you cannot do anything in this case.
+The only thing you can do here is to replace the motherboard.
+To check whether the culprit is the motherboard, you can try running your graphics card in another PC (friend’s PC or other), and if the card runs at full PCIe x16 speed in that system, then the issue is with the motherboard only, given that you have already tried all the above-mentioned solutions.
+If the motherboard is under warranty, then you can ask for a replacement from the seller.

 Faulty Graphics card

 Like a faulty motherboard, the graphics card can also be faulty.
 This you can check by running your graphics card in another system that supports PCIe x16, and if the card still runs at PCIe x8, then most likely the issue is with the card.
 Here, you can either replace the card if it is under warranty or keep it because if the card is running at PCIe 3.0 x8 speed, then the performance loss will be close to negligible (1% to 2% max).
 In my case, the issue is with the graphics card, which is Gigabyte GeForce GTX 1060 WINDFORCE OC 6G, and I chose to keep it and live with it, because it is not worth worrying and I am getting the full performance out of it, even at PCIe 3.0 x8.

 If you have some queries regarding this issue or want to share your opinion and feedback, then you can connect with me using the comment section below.